WilliamRagstad/WilliamRagstad.github.io/content/posts/understanding-rw-systems.md

 \end{align*}
 $$

-To illustrate the distinction between weak and strong normalization, consider the following ARS:
+To illustrate the distinction between strong and **weak normalization (WN)**, consider the following ARS:

 $$
 \begin{align*}